Code-Institute-Submissions/Project3-7/README.md

 * register
     - Can only log in if registered.
 Index page allows you to do this.
 Once registered they will be redirected to the home page.

-* login
+* Login
     - login in form.
 Once logged in will be directed to the home page.

 * Home link
-    -  each user as their own home page with their own recipes order by the most likes
+    -  Each user as their own home page with their own recipes order by the most likes

 * All recipes
     - This page provides all recipes from all users and again order by the most likes